informatica752/sanpetronio/sparql.md

 ## 🔎 Step 2: Looking at All Basilicas in ArCo

-Our initial query revealed a surprising gap: despite its immense historical significance, [San Petronio](https://it.wikipedia.org/wiki/Basilica_di_San_Petronio)'s digital record in [ArCo](https://dati.cultura.gov.it/sparql)was incredibly bare.
+Our initial query revealed a surprising gap: despite its immense historical significance, [San Petronio](https://it.wikipedia.org/wiki/Basilica_di_San_Petronio)'s digital record in [ArCo](https://dati.cultura.gov.it/sparql) was incredibly bare.
 This raised a crucial question: was this data scarce across the entire [knowledge graph](https://en.wikipedia.org/wiki/Knowledge_graph)?

 To answer this, we decided to investigate the general term "[basilica](https://it.wikipedia.org/wiki/Basilica_(architettura_cristiana))" across the entire knowledge graph, extracting all connected properties to understand how this type of architecture is standardly categorized.